day8/re-frame/docs/WIP/CodeWalkthrough.md

 ### Namespace

 Because this example is so "simple", the code is in a single namespace.
 Within it, we'll need access to both `reagent` and `re-frame`.
 So, we start like this:
 ```clj
 (ns simple.core
   (:require [reagent.core :as reagent]
             [re-frame.core :as rf]))
 ```

 ### Data Schema

-Generally, I'd strongly, strongly recommended you always write a quality formal schema for your application state (the data which is stored in `app-db`).
+Generally, I'd strongly recommended you write a quality schema for your application state (the data stored in `app-db`).
 But, here, to minimise cognitive load, we'll cut that corner.

 But we can't cut it completely.
-Via informal methods, you'll still need to know how the value in `app-db` is structured.

-Here goes: it is a map with two keys:
+You'll still need an informal description ... for this app `app-db` will contain a two-key map like this:
 ```cljs
 {:time       (js/Date.)    ;; current time for display
  :time-color "#f88"}       ;; what colour should the time be shown in
 ```

-re-frame holds/manages application state for you (in`app-db`), supplying it to your various handlers when it is needed.
+re-frame itself owns/manages `app-db` (see FAQ #1), supplying the value within it (a two-key map in this case) to your various handlers as required.

 ## Events (domino 1)

 Events are data.
 You choose the format.

 The re-frame reference implementation uses a vector format for events.
 For example:
 ```clj
 [:delete-item 42]
 ```

-The first element in the vector identifies the kind of event.
+The first element in the vector identifies the `kind` of `event`.
 The further elements are optional, and can provide additional data associated with the event.
-The additional value above, `42` is presumably the id of the item to delete.
+The additional value above, `42`, is presumably the id of the item to delete.

 Here's some other example events:
 ```clj